directdemocracy-vote/www/white_paper.md

 Any citizen located in the area of the petition and approving it will publish an endorsement for it.

 ### Counting
-Publishers could display the result of a petition by counting and listing the citizens who signed it, excluding non-trusted citizens and citizens outside of the petition area.
+Notaries could display the result of a petition by counting and listing the citizens who signed it, excluding non-trusted citizens and citizens outside of the petition area.

 ## Voting
 This section describe the full voting process in details.